TechfaneTechnologies/QtsApp/README.md

 ## Instructions on running the program for the first time

-Either Install it via `pip install -U git+https://github.com/TechfaneTechnologies/QtsApp.git` or clone the repo via `git clone https://github.com/TechfaneTechnologies/QtsApp.git`
+Install The QtsApp Library Via `pip install -U git+https://github.com/TechfaneTechnologies/QtsApp.git@dev` And Then Clone The Repo Via `git clone https://github.com/TechfaneTechnologies/QtsApp.git`

 First Open the `.env.secret` and update the two fields `USER_NAME=Your_User_Name_or_Id` and `PASSWORD=Your_Password`, Now Save and Close the File.
 And Then run `python example.py` to get the live data. _(Run During Market Times For Live Data)_